Chart Color Schemes

 Sturt displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Sturt's dwelling structure, as per the latest Census, was 67.0% houses and 33.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 69.2% houses and 30.8% other dwellings.
-Home ownership in Sturt was 29.7%, similar to Adelaide metro, with mortgaged dwellings at 29.5% and rented dwellings at 40.8%.
-The median monthly mortgage repayment in Sturt was $1,616, lower than Adelaide metro's $1,700.
-Median weekly rent in Sturt was $295, compared to Adelaide metro's $330.
-Nationally, Sturt's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Sturt, as per the latest Census evaluation, 67.0% of dwellings were houses while 33.0% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Adelaide metro's 70.8% houses and 29.2% other dwellings.
+Home ownership in Sturt stood at 29.7%, similar to Adelaide metro's level.
+The remaining dwellings were either mortgaged (29.5%) or rented (40.8%).
+The median monthly mortgage repayment in the area was $1,616, lower than Adelaide metro's average of $1,700.
+The median weekly rent figure in Sturt was recorded at $295, compared to Adelaide metro's $330.
+Nationally, Sturt's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing